zacacollier/js-tutoring/README.md

 ### Mindset Check

-* *Aspire toward becoming an expert, admit to being a noob.*
+* *Aspire toward mastery.*
 ##### *Read*. *Look stuff up*. *Clutter your browser with tabs for every time you have to Google something*, whether out of necessity or just on a whim.
 When you don't know something, *first and foremost* go look it up - read, practice, relish in your newfound knowledge.
 When you forget about it a day or so later, hang your head, go look it up again, practice more.
 Give yourself a break; nobody gets everything on the first go-around.
+> **“In the beginner’s mind there are many possibilities, but in the expert’s there are few” ― Shunryu Suzuki**

 * *Embrace your failures, celebrate your successes.*
 ##### The vast majority of your time learning Javascript will be spent debugging i.e. *fixing shit*.